 Jump To the Part You Need

 In the world of manufacturing, labor costs are always calculated by means of time study data also known as work measurement data.
 Out of time study, we can calculate standard time (SAM) for different activities done as part of the manufacturing process.
-In garment manufacturing, the process is called as operations.
+In garment manufacturing, the process is sometimes called cut & sew operations.

 Work measurement data allows us to estimate direct labor cost of garment manufacturing.
 Other cost factors such as overheads and material costs are calculated separately.
 In this article, we will show you how to solve for garment labor costs through work measurement data.

 Factory overheads which are not included in work measurement data are trimming and finishing labor costs among others.
 These factors also play a big role to the overall clothing manufacturers’ labor cost but has a different calculation which we can discuss some other time.
 Meanwhile, let us proceed to calculate garment labor costs.